-• Small labels - the smallest sized labels include only the Data Matrix on small stickers that can be added to e.g. Eppendorf lids.
+- Small labels the smallest sized labels include only the Data Matrix on small stickers that can be added to e.g. Eppendorf lids.
 These labels must be put on a flat surface to allow the Data Matrix to be scanned.
-These are most relevant to use with pre-labelled small tubes, in particular in cases where many samples are collected from the same sampling gear/subsample.

-- Medium-size labels these labels include the possibility of adding four lines of written information to ease the identification of the samples without scanning the Data Matrix. - Large labels these labels are used for labelling of larger samples.
+These are most relevant to use with pre-labelled small tubes, in particular in cases where many samples are collected from the same sampling gear/subsample. - Medium-size labels these labels include the possibility of adding four lines of written information to ease the identification of the samples without scanning the Data Matrix. - Large labels these labels are used for labelling of larger samples.

-This is a test AeN test Fig. 2 (left) Medium-sized labels with the possibility of adding sample information in addition to the Data Matrix.
+Fig. 2-2 (left) Medium-sized labels with the possibility of adding sample information in addition to the Data Matrix.

-Fig. 3 (right) Setup showing one of the label printers, a scanner, and the small and medium-sized labels with printed Data Matrix codes.
+Fig. 2-3 (right) Setup showing one of the label printers, a scanner, and the small and medium-sized labels with printed Data Matrix codes.